Elizabeth Perkins: Career

 Perkins was listed as one of the 12 "Promising New Actors of 1986" in John Willis' Screen World.
 She made her film debut in 1986 in Edward Zwick's About Last Night... and had a career breakthrough co-starring with Tom Hanks in Big.
 She received critical acclaim for her performance in Barry Levinson's Avalon, and was a standout opposite William Hurt in The Doctor (1991), receiving critical acclaim for her performance as a terminal cancer patient.
 In 1993, Perkins appeared in the television project For Their Own Good.
 She later starred in the comedy series Battery Park and has appeared in television and films, including 1994's The Flintstones (starring as Wilma Flintstone) and Miracle on 34th Street (starring as Dorey Walker), and 2000's 28 Days (starring as Sandra Bullock's sister).
 Perkins also played a small voice role in 2003's Finding Nemo as Coral, a clownfish who is Marlin's wife and Nemo's mother who is killed and devoured by a barracuda at the beginning of the film.
 Perkins also appeared as a psychiatrist in 2005's The Ring Two, starring Naomi Watts.

 From 2005 to 2009, Perkins played Celia Hodes, an alcoholic and image-obsessed parent–teacher association (PTA) mother, alongside Mary-Louise Parker and Justin Kirk on the Showtime series Weeds.
 For her work on Weeds, Perkins received two Golden Globe nominations for Best Supporting Actress in a TV Series, Miniseries or Made for TV Motion Picture (in 2006 and 2007).
 She was also nominated three times for an Emmy Award for Best Supporting Actress in a Comedy Series for her work on Weeds.
 At a screening of the season 2 finale of Weeds, at the Museum of TV and Radio on October 25, 2006, Perkins said that she considers Celia Hodes her favorite role in her career.
 On May 6, 2010, she announced that the fifth season of Weeds was her last despite the cliffhanger her character had in the season finale.

-She starred in the ABC comedy series How to Live with Your Parents (For the Rest of Your Life).
-She played Birdie in the Netflix original series GLOW.
+She starred in the 2013 ABC comedy series How to Live with Your Parents (For the Rest of Your Life).
+She played Birdie in the Netflix original series GLOW and Jackie O'Neill in the HBO miniseries Sharp Objects.

 Personal life

 Perkins married Terry Kinney in 1984; they divorced in 1988.
 She has one daughter with Maurice Phillips.
-In 2000, she married Argentine-born cinematographer Julio Macat, gaining three stepsons: Maximillian, Alexander and Andreas.
+In 2000, she married Argentine-born cinematographer Julio Macat.
 In 2005, at the age of 44, she learned that she had latent autoimmune diabetes, a form of type 1 diabetes that is most often diagnosed in middle age.

 In 2017, Perkins held a sign naming actor James Woods above the hashtag #MeToo during a rally against sexual harassment in Los Angeles.